Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Evaluation of AoSA using Classification Models

 \subsection{Classification Algorithms}

-As bots become more sophisticated, their behavior may evolve and become harder to detect.
-Therefore, it is advisable to use machine learning to implement a bot detection solution.
-Machine learning algorithms can learn from a more diverse range of characteristics and data points than heuristic-based methods, resulting in greater precision in identifying accounts driven by bots.
-The self-build classifier can adapt to add features and changes more easily and identify new patterns of bot behavior that may not be captured by BirdSpotter.
-In comparison to BirdSpotter, we have integrated more features, such as temporal features, reputation, the average length of tweets, retweet ratio, number of digits per tweet, number of words per tweet, that are not taken into account in BirdSpotter.
-In this study, we employed six ML classifiers and two DL models to classify IoC-related Twitter accounts as bot-driven or human-operated.
-With the help of various ML and DL classifiers such as K-Nearest Neighbor~(KNN), Logistic Regression~(LR), Support Vector Classifier~(SVC), Decision Tree~(DT), Random Forest~(RF), XGBoost, Deep Neural Network~(DNN), and Convolutional Neural Network~(CNN) we determined whether Twitter account as human or automatic account.
-All models have one or more hyperparameters that need to be tuned to get the optimum results.
-We applied hyperparameter tuning mechanisms such as RandomizedSearchCV and GridSearchCV to determine the best parameter values for the classifiers.
+ML algorithms can learn from a more diverse range of characteristics and data points than heuristic-based methods, resulting in greater precision in identifying accounts driven by bots.
+The self-build classifier can adapt to add features and changes more easily and identify new patterns of bot behavior.
+We employed six ML classifiers and one DL model to classify IoC-related Twitter accounts as bot-driven or human-operated.
+With the help of various ML and DL classifiers such as K-Nearest Neighbor~(KNN), Logistic Regression~(LR), Support Vector Classifier~(SVC), Decision Tree~(DT), Random Forest~(RF), XGBoost, and Deep Neural Network~(DNN), we determined whether Twitter account as human or automatic account.